The Language of Light Bulbs: An Electrician's Guide to Terminology

 FAQ Section:

-Can I use LED bulbs in a fixture that needs incandescent bulbs?
+Can I use light bulbs with LEDs in an installation that needs incandescent bulbs?

-Which is the best energy-efficient bulb?
+What is the most energy-efficient type of bulb?

-They are also the most energy efficient and long-lasting bulb.
+The LED bulb is the most efficient and long-lasting bulb.